AR1sUt3l/Calculator/README.md

 * Be able to solve simple arithmetic equations
 * Be able to solve simple math equations
 * Be able to solve complex math equations

+### Additional Features
+* Be able to show the process of solving the arithmetic equations
+* Be able to show the process of solving the math equations
+* Be able to have a cheat sheet with formulas